ignaciotb/SubmapsRegistration/README.md

-# UWLandmarkDetection
+# SubmapsRegistration

-Tools for keypoint detection, feature computation and correspondance matching in point clouds, with the view on bathymetric data.
+Tools for keypoint detection, feature computation and correspondance matching in point clouds, with the focus on bathymetric data.

 ![](img/gicp.gif)